mongodb/specifications/source/crud/crud.rst

   class CountOptions {

     /**
      * The index to use.
+The default is no hint.
      *
      * @see http://docs.mongodb.org/manual/reference/command/count/
      */
     hint: Optional<(String | Document)>;

     /**
      * The maximum number of documents to count.
+The default is no limit.
      *
      * @see http://docs.mongodb.org/manual/reference/command/count/
      */